itejera01/portfolio/README.md

 └── package.json
 ```

-## 🎨 Customization
+## 🎆 Customization

 ### Colors
-The portfolio uses a beautiful gradient color scheme defined in `tailwind.config.mjs`.
-You can customize the colors by modifying the `primary` and `secondary` color palettes.
+The portfolio uses a professional dark color scheme defined in `tailwind.config.mjs`.
+You can customize the colors by modifying the `primary`, `accent`, and `dark` color palettes.

 ### Content
 Update the content in the component files: